 - Briefed and prevailed on breach of commercial lease appeal (LDS v.
 Southern Cross Food, 954 N.E.2d 696 (Ill.
 App.
 1st 2011))

-* Note, certain of the above representations were handled by Ms. Poll-Klaessy prior to her joining Foley.
+* Certain of these matters were handled prior to joining Foley

 Susan earned her law degree from Loyola University Chicago School of Law (J.D., cum laude, 2009) where she was senior editor of the Public Interest Law Reporter.
 She was the recipient of several awards, including a Certificate in Trial Advocacy and Pro Bono Recognition Award.
 Susan earned a degree in political science and philosophy from the University of Iowa (B.A., 2000).

-Susan is admitted in Illinois, the District of Columbia, and Virginia.
-She is also admitted to practice before the U.S. District Court for the Western and Eastern Districts of Virginia, Northern District of Illinois (including the Federal Trial Bar), and Eastern District of Michigan; the U.S. Bankruptcy Court for the Northern District of Illinois and Eastern District of Virginia; the U.S. Court of Appeals for the Seventh Circuit and the Federal Circuit; and the U.S. Court of Federal Claims.
+Susan is admitted in Illinois, the District of Columbia and Virginia.
+She is also admitted to practice before the U.S. District Court for the Western and Eastern Districts of Virginia, Northern District of Illinois (including the Federal Trial Bar), and Eastern District of Michigan; the U.S. Bankruptcy Court for the Northern District of Illinois and Eastern District of Virginia; the U.S. Court of Appeals for the Seventh Circuit and the Federal Circuit; the U.S. Court of Federal Claims and the U.S. Supreme Court.

-Susan is a member of the American Bankruptcy Institute (ABI), Turnaround Management Association (TMA), International Women's Insolvency Restructuring Confederation (IWIRC), Chicago Bar Association, and Illinois State Bar Association.
+Susan is a member of the American Bankruptcy Institute (ABI), Turnaround Management Association (TMA), International Women’s Insolvency Restructuring Confederation (IWIRC), Chicago Bar Association and Illinois State Bar Association.
 She also volunteers her time as an ambassador for the Lymphoma Research Foundation, and an instructor with Credit Abuse Resistance Education (CARE).
+Additionally, Susan serves as a member of the board of directors for the Chicago Appleseed Fund for Justice.

 - Co-author, “Treatment of Environmental Obligations in Bankruptcy,” Environmental Law in Corporate and Real Estate Transactions, Illinois Institute for Continuing Legal Education (May 22, 2019)